nspcc-dev/xk6-neofs/scenarios/run_scenarios.md

 ## Verify

 This scenario allows to verify that objects created by a previous run are really stored in the system and their data is not corrupted.
-Running this scenario assumes that you've already run gRPC and/or S3 scenario with option `REGISTRY=enabled`.
+Running this scenario assumes that you've already run gRPC and/or S3 scenario with option `REGISTRY_FILE`.

 To verify stored objects execute scenario with options:

 ```
-./k6 run -e CLIENTS=200 -e TIME_LIMIT=120 -e GRPC_ENDPOINTS=node1.data:8080,node2.data:8080 -e S3_ENDPOINTS=node1.data:8084,node2.data:8084 scenarios/verify.js
+./k6 run -e CLIENTS=200 -e TIME_LIMIT=120 -e GRPC_ENDPOINTS=node1.data:8080,node2.data:8080 -e S3_ENDPOINTS=node1.data:8084,node2.data:8084 -e REGISTRY_FILE=registry.bolt scenarios/verify.js
 ```

 Scenario picks up all objects in `created` status.
 If object is stored correctly, its' status will be changed into `verified`.
 If object does not exist or its' data is corrupted, then the status will be changed into `invalid`.